Announcing WorldSpace Attest Mobile: Deque’s New Tool for Native Mobile Accessibility Testing

 Testing native mobile apps for accessibility has never been easier.
 With WorldSpace Attest Mobile, native mobile developers can run automated accessibility tests on their code as part of their regular integration and unit testing processes.
-WorldSpace Attest Mobile is currently only available for Android, but an iOS version is soon to follow.
+WorldSpace Attest Mobile is currently only available for Android and iOS.

 WorldSpace Attest Mobile operates much like our existing WorldSpace Attest testing tool and offers the same efficiency, convenience, and accuracy as all of our WorldSpace tools.
 The result is a tool you can rely on to help you integrate accessibility testing and remediation into your existing development process.